Wednesday, 29 June 2011

 He makes an outstanding claim that the New Model Army was not political from the outset and that it was not politicised by the Levellers, which I don to agree with.
 Coward says the army spontaneously gravitated to radical solutions over pay grievances etc. This downplaying of the ideological debates that took place in the army is a major weak point in the book.
 That is not to say that Coward had no grand narrative, which was his fascination with Cromwell’s attempt at a “Godly Reformation”.
 Again the weakness in this book is the absence of any class analysis.
 What social forces were moving not just Cromwell but other players?

-Barry was a good public speaker although not the best he was not the worse.
-He also had one of the best traits of a historian in that during his lectures you could almost sense that when he was speaking on subject he was already rethinking his remarks.
+Barry was an excellent public speaker although not the best he was not the worse.
+He also had one of the best traits of a historian in that during his lectures you could almost sense that when he was speaking on a subject, he was already rethinking his remarks.

 It would be remiss of me to say that I did not always see eye to eye on his political and historical conclusions on the Civil War.
 We came from different political family trees.
-He was old school labour and I was certainly to the left of him but I must say that during his seminars which was probably the best part of my degree course we had a frank exchange and that was it.
+He was old school labour, and I was certainly to the left of him, but I must say that during his seminars which were probably the best part of my degree course we had a frank exchange and that was it.
 Having said this he was always, the gentlemen and these debates never became bitter or rancorous.